 Noted for his passionate and expressive playing, Dr. Adam Riggs is an avid chamber musician, teacher, and performer.
-He has performed and attended music festivals across Canada, the United States, Italy and the Czech Republic.
-His role as Manager of Life/Art Dance Ensemble, a Denver-based non-profit, has allowed him to simultaneously utilize his talents for artist management, publicity, graphic design, photography, and cello performance.
-He was responsible for introducing the dance company to composers Russell Podgorsek and Chris Seal, who created works for cello that Adam premiered with Life/Art Dance Ensemble.
-Combining his love of chamber music with working with dancers, he was responsible for the addition of live chamber music to the dance company’s performances.
-In 2014, he wrote, performed, recorded and produced a 60 second aural dance for Life/Art which was aired on Colorado Public Radio’s “Radio Dances.”
-In May 2016 he was a guest soloist for Western Springs School of Talent Education and Naperville Suzuki School's 35 Anniversary concert at Chicago Symphony Center.
+He has performed at music festivals across Canada, the United States, Italy, and the Czech Republic.
+In addition to being the principal cellist of Stratus Chamber Orchestra, Adam is also a member of Boulder's Green Room Artists and performs on occasion with the Boulder Philharmonic, as well as with Colorado-based dance company, Life/Art Dance Ensemble.
+In 2014, he wrote, performed, recorded and produced a 60 second aural dance for Life/Art that was aired on Colorado Public Radio’s “Radio Dances.”
+In May 2016 he was a guest soloist for the Western Springs School of Talent Education and Naperville Suzuki School's 35th Anniversary concert at the Chicago Symphony Center.
 Most recently, Adam created and produced the inaugural Colorado Cello Summit, an event geared towards strengthening and connecting Colorado’s cello community.